jarmstrong2/Yelp-Restaurant-Image-Classification/README.md

 Competition Solution
 -----------------------
-As with many other submissions, my solutions began by using a pre-trained image classification network.
+As with many other submissions, my solution began with using a pre-trained image classification network.
 This network was the inception network: https://github.com/tensorflow/models/tree/master/inception.
+Using inception net and removing the last couple fully connected layers, using the images in the training set, I was able to collect vectors that would fairly accurately differentiate between features in restaurant images.

+With the collection of image vectors, I decided to focus on building an RNN model using LSTMS and a limited number of timesteps.
+For each timesteps we would randomly choose, from usually several hundreds of images, a vector from a specific restaurant, and use it as input.
+The rationale being, that instead of using the entire image set from each restaurant, we use a randomly selected handful to classify the type of dining experience.

+Taking all output vectors from each timestep of the RNN, we average over the entire set.
+This averaged vector is then used as input to 10 different networks (9 classification IDs, and 1 ID for a restaurant with no ID).
+Each of these networks then decides the classification of the restaurant based on the probability that this series of image vectors correlates with being good for lunch, good for dinner, etc.